 Once you have your certification, you’ll be required to renew it every few years.
 As of 2019, CSTs must renew every 4 years by providing proof that they’ve completed 60 credits of continuing education or by retaking the exam.
 Beginning in 2020, renewal will be every 2 years and the continuing education requirement will be cut down to 30.

 Surgical technologists can work in several different settings.
 While around 70% work in hospitals, you might also find employment in medical clinics, outpatient surgery centers, and doctors’ and dentists’ offices.

 Surgical tech salary

-There are more than 100,000 surgical technologists employed across the United States.
-According to the U.S. Bureau of Labor Statistics, the average salary for these roles is $50,110 per year.
-Your level of experience, certification, employer, and state where you work will influence what you can expect to make.
-Top paying states for surgical techs include California, Alaska, Nevada, D.C., and Minnesota.
+There are more than 100,000 surgical technologists employed across the United States, says the BLS.
+According to the U.S. Bureau of Labor Statistics 2020 salary data, the median salary for these roles is $49,710 per year.
+Your level of experience, certification, employer, and state where you work will influence what you can expect to make and conditions in your area may vary.
+Top paying states for surgical techs may include California, Alaska, Nevada, D.C., and Connecticut.